Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Numerical Examples

 \subsubsection{Forward Solver and Surrogate Modeling}

-For a given realization of the material parameters, the maximum backface deflection $Y$ is computed using an explicit finite-element solver implemented in LS-DYNA~\cite{lsdynatheory}.
+For a given realization of the input parameters, the maximum backface deflection $Y$ is computed using an explicit finite-element solver implemented in LS-DYNA~\cite{lsdynatheory}.
 The projectile is discretized using $864$ finite elements, while the plate is modeled with $70,000$ elements.
 As shown in Fig.~\ref{fig:impact_geo}, all elements are linear hexahedral elements with single-point integration and appropriate hourglass control.
 The backface nodes of the target plate near the edges are fully constrained to prevent displacement in all directions.
 Normal contact between the projectile and the plate is enforced using a penalty-based contact formulation~\cite{lsdynatheory}.
 The time step is governed by the critical element size according to the Courant-Friedrichs-Lewy (CFL) condition~\cite{courant1928partiellen}, and the total simulation time is set to $500~\mu\mathrm{s}$, which is sufficient to capture the complete rebound of the projectile.
 All simulations are performed under adiabatic conditions, with the initial temperature set to room temperature.

 Direct use of the LS-DYNA solver within the objective function of the OUQ optimization is computationally prohibitive.
-Therefore, we construct a data-driven neural-network surrogate $\mathcal{N}_\theta$, parameterized by network parameters $\theta$, to approximate the forward mapping from the JC parameter vector $X = (A, B, n, C, m)$ to the maximum backface deflection $Y$, i.e.,
+Therefore, we construct a data-driven neural-network surrogate $\mathcal{N}_\theta$, parameterized by network parameters $\theta$, to approximate the forward mapping from the input vector $X = (A,B,n,C,m,v_0,E,c_0,\gamma_0,s_1)$ to the maximum back-face deflection $Y$, i.e.,

-A dataset of $5,400$ samples is generated using the LS-DYNA solver with Latin hypercube sampling (LHS) over the input space defined in Table~\ref{tab:AZ31B_JC_bounds}.
+A dataset of $10{,}000$ samples is generated using the LS-DYNA solver with Latin hypercube sampling (LHS) over the input space defined in Table~\ref{tab:AZ31B_10d_bounds}.
 The dataset is randomly partitioned into training, validation, and test sets with fixed proportions of $70\%$, $20\%$, and $10\%$, respectively~\cite{bishop2006pattern}.
-The training set is used to fit the network parameters, the validation set is used for early stopping to prevent overfitting, and the test set is reserved for assessing the surrogate’s generalization performance.
+The training set is used to fit the network parameters, the validation set is used for early stopping to prevent overfitting, and the test set is reserved for assessing the surrogate's generalization performance.